MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-security-support.md

 ---

-Copy the *home.html* from [Microsoft Entra ID-b2c-web-application sample](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main/aad/spring-cloud-azure-starter-active-directory-b2c/aad-b2c-web-application/src/main/resources/templates/home.html), and replace the `PROFILE_EDIT_USER_FLOW` and `PASSWORD_RESET_USER_FLOW` with your user flow names that you used previously.
+Copy the *home.html* from [aad-b2c-web-application sample](https://github.com/Azure-Samples/azure-spring-boot-samples/tree/main/aad/spring-cloud-azure-starter-active-directory-b2c/aad-b2c-web-application/src/main/resources/templates/home.html), and replace the `PROFILE_EDIT_USER_FLOW` and `PASSWORD_RESET_USER_FLOW` with your user flow names that you used previously.

 Build and test your app.
 Let `Webapp` run on port *8080*.